yonileibowitz/Blog/blog-posts/analyzing-spotify-streaming-history.md

 Like many people out there, I love listening to music, wherever I go, whenever possible.
 And, like many others, I use a music streaming service to do so.
 My personal choice is [Spotify](https://www.spotify.com){:target="_blank"}.

-I usually just push `play` without paying too much attention to what's playing, but I thought it would be nice to make some sense of what I've been listening to.
+I usually just push 'Play' without paying too much attention to what's playing, but I thought it would be nice to make some sense of what I've been listening to.
 And, I couldn't think of a simpler or better way to do that than using Kusto (Azure Data Explorer).

 * TOC
 {:toc}